guanjie/guanjie.github.io/_posts/2014-3-3-Hello-World.md

 title: You're up and running!
 ---

+Check this out man, I have made some changes on this post that I have made.
+Good one man Good one.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)